 In isolation, 0.5% ABV does not make much sense, so let’s give it some context.
 Most lagers in pubs and bars today will range between 4-6% ABV, with some craft ales reaching 8 – 9% ABV.
 For wines, this can vary between 9-13% ABV, while spirits such as vodka, gin and whiskey can range from 35-60% ABV.

 To try and give you a sense of what these trace levels of alcohol mean, it might interest you to know that many of the foods which you’d happily consume on a daily basis contain similar trace amounts of alcohol.

 Which everyday foods contain a trace of alcohol?

 Leave a piece of fruit to ripen (which usually turns it brown) and you’ll initiate fermentation in the skin of the fruit.
 Pick up an apple that has fallen from a tree which has browned, smell it and you may notice a faint whiff of alcohol.
 Take a banana that is super ripe (slightly browned, which in my opinion is the best way to eat them) and it will contain trace amounts of alcohol.

 And it’s not just fruit, either.

 So, to return to the question: does kombucha contain alcohol?
 Yes, but the trace of alcohol in our kombucha is similar to foods you probably don’t think twice about eating.
-0.35% ABV is well below the amount that would have an impact on your health (our bodies are good at handling alcohol in small amounts), let alone get you tipsy or drunk.

 Does kombucha contain alcohol: references